Maples Group: History

 MacDonald and Maples was founded by Jim MacDonald and John Maples.
 MacDonald later retired and Douglas Calder joined as a partner, resulting in the name of the firm being changed to Maples and Calder.
 Today it is referred to simply as Maples and is headquartered in Ugland House in the Cayman Islands.

 The Cayman Islands office was opened in the early 1960s, followed by the Hong Kong office in 1995.
 Three years later, the London office opened its doors, with the British Virgin Islands and Dubai office establishing a presence in 2004 and 2005 respectively.
 Maples and Calder opened a Dublin office in 2006.

 2012 saw the opening of a second office in Asia, when their Singapore office opened in September 2012.

-Alasdair Robertson is the firm's global managing partner and is based in the Cayman Islands office.
+Jonathan Green is the firm's global managing partner and is based in the Cayman Islands office.

 The firm rebranded from "Maples and Calder" to the "Maples Group" in 2019.

 Practice areas

-The principal focus is on tax management (e.g. structuring and domiciling of tax vehicles, corporate transactions for IP–based and Debt–based based erosion and profit shifting (or BEPS) actions).
+The principal focus is on tax management (e.g. structuring and domiciling of tax vehicles, corporate transactions for IP–based and Debt–based erosion and profit shifting (or BEPS) actions).
 Maples and Calder also offers a range of other tax focused legal services, including providing advice on major infrastructure and property development projects (domiciled in offshore tax havens or corporate tax havens), and the establishment and structuring of a "physical presence" in tax havens such as the Cayman Islands and Dublin, including business licensing, real estate, immigration and employment law.

 In 2009, U.S. President Barack Obama, described the headquarters of the Maples Group, Ugland House, the then legal home of 12,000 U.S. corporations as: "That's either the biggest building in the world or the biggest tax scam in the world".